 Dear Shareholders and Investors

-On behalf of Kuraray, I would like to extend our gratitude for continuing understanding and generous support.
+On behalf of Kuraray, I would like to extend our gratitude for your continued understanding and generous support.